 So here are the best cafes in Bondi and North Bondi for getting work done:

 I usually default to working at The Well because it feels like my second home.
-The Well is a holistic wellness center that’s part-gym, part-cafe – it’s only been open for about a year so it still feels quite shiny and new.
+The Well is a holistic wellness center that’s part-gym, part-cafe – it’s only been open since late 2017, so it still feels quite shiny and new.
 Think plants everywhere, nice wooden tables, and marble counter tops.
 All their food is farm-to-table and insanely delicious – I would know, I’ve sampled pretty much every dish by this point ;)

 I have a (painfully expensive but very worth it to me) membership because I’m obsessed with their pilates reformer classes; the beautiful cafe downstairs is a very welcome added bonus.
 It means that I pretty much spend most of my days here working and working out.
 I love that I’m constantly surrounded by staff, instructors, and cafe regulars when I sit down with my laptop – this really makes it feel like a community.

 The Well’s become quite popular with laptop workers so they’ve limited WiFi access for those who aren’t members (see below for details).
-Despite this, it is still a great spot to get work done in Bondi.
+Despite this, it is still a great Bondi cafe for getting work done.
+Be sure to say hi if you ever see me here!

 Address: 78 Campbell Parade, Bondi Beach